Curved Page Divider

 At this level, local departments of social services and the court get involved.
 The court will often put the child in the custody of the state.
 Then, they will collaborate with the family to decide whether to place the children in a foster or kinship care placement.

 In this situation, the kinship care placement must meet specific requirements put forth by the state.
 Kinship placements must meet all the requirements of a foster home.
-Though, timelines are typically adjusted due to the emergent nature of the situation.
+However, timelines are typically adjusted due to the emergent nature of the situation.

 Why Kinship Care?